The making of great product photography doesn’t begin and end on set. With creative photography,

 They are delicate and there’s an emphasis on colour accuracy.

-Pack Shots photography showcase the packaging and labelling of a product.
+Pack Shots photography showcase the packaging and labeling of a product.

 It is a type of photography that aims to show the product realistically.